Home » Repayment » Student Loan Deferments are a Recipe for Disaster

 Even in this emergency situation, a deferment only makes sense some of the of the time.

-If you need a deferment because you are waiting on the first paycheck at your new job, it is a logical move.
+Obtaining a deferment may be a logical move if you’re waiting for your first paycheck from a new job.
 If there is no extra income in your future, and your bills are not going to change, a deferment won’t fix anything.
 Six months later you will be in the exact same position, except your loan balance will be larger.

 Borrowers who cannot afford their debt and don’t see things changing need to work with their lenders to investigate options to get lower interest rates or change repayment plans.